emmanuelnyongesa820/FINAL-MP3-project/README.md

 ## License

-This project is provided as-is for learning and demonstration purposes.
+This project is provided as-is for learning and demonstration purposes from Haniel, Emmanuel, James and Robinson.